Terminator: Dark Fate returns to the roots of the T franchise with a new timeline and the comeback of two action movie icons.

 - To be honest, I’m not too sure about the new predestination angle of the story.
 By saying the future would inevitably be decimated by a self-aware AI, Skynet or not, what are the writers implying?
 That all efforts to date are futile?
 That the whole history-changing aspect is but a pointless game in an unchangeable cycle?

 - Here’s the downside.
-As much as I enjoyed watching Arnie and Linda together again in their most iconic action movie roles, I cannot ignore the fact that Dark Fate is in whole, little more than a modern retelling of T1 and T2.
+As much as I enjoyed watching Arnie and Linda together again in their most iconic action movie roles, I cannot ignore the fact that Dark Fate is on the whole, little more than a modern retelling of T1 and T2.
 An attempt to milk the best days of the franchise, so to speak.
 As entertaining as the movie still was, it doesn’t grow the saga, does it?
 In a way, the new developments also further complicate the overall premise.
-I have a nasty feeling the next instalments, if they happen, would go down the same route as T3, Salvation, and Genisys.
+I have a nasty feeling the next episodes, if they happen, would go down the same route as T3, Salvation, and Genisys.